OCSYT/SlimeTora/README.md

   + No need to extract thousands of files anymore 😅
 + `Bluetooth` and `GX(6/2)` support (with all at the same time supported)
   + Welcome elbow tracker users!
-+ New debugging options
++ Set any settings per-tracker
++ Dynamically grab version number from package.json (instead of relying on manually changing it per release)
++ Many new ways to debug the program
 + New SlimeTora logo
-+ Dynamically grab version number from package.json (instead of relying on manually changing it per release)
 + ..and many more improvements coming soon!

 # Known issues